 - In contrast to some PCP and Hire Purchase (HP) deals, you won’t have to pay a deposit with car leasing.
 You will however, have to pay an initial payment that’s equivalent to a few month’s instalments at once.

-- A good credit score is required for car leasing, whereas a poor credit score may be considered for PCP deals.
+- Whilst you have to do a credit check for leasing and PCP, you do need good credit for leasing generally, whereas a poor credit score may be considered for PCP deals.